 The next easiest way to fail is to leave your core competencies in a binder on a shelf to collect dust or hide them in a dark corner of your company website.

 Take every opportunity to get the word out on the new competencies and how they can be used in your organization; publish them, use them in daily business life, put posters up on the wall.

 I once encountered an organization that had safety as a core competency.
 Every meeting began with a safety tip, even those with contractors in the corporate office far from their production facilities.

 6. Implement the Core Competencies

-Finally, if you complete this process in a week, you haven’t done your job right.
-Expect a full core competency implementation (core organizational or employee competencies) to take months to fully come to fruition, especially if you are completing all of the work in-house.
+If you complete this process in a week, you haven’t done your job right.
+A thorough core competency implementation (core organizational or employee competencies) can take months to fully come to fruition, especially if all the work is done in-house.